 A Fatal Convalescence is Jennifer's debut novel, and the first in the Elizabeth Primrose mystery series.
 Jennifer draws on her professional and personal experience to create humorous stories with rich settings and engaging, (mostly) likeable characters.

 When she's not writing, Jennifer can be found running her consultancy firm, singing with local choirs, or working in the garden.
 She lives with her husband and son in Peterborough, Canada

 Salma Hussain grew up in the U.A.E. and immigrated to Canada when she was thirteen years old.
-She has a B.A.
-(Hon.) in English Literature, with a concentration in creative writing from the University of Calgary, a law degree from the University of Calgary, and a Masters in Law from McGill University.
+She has a BA (Hon.) in English Literature with a concentration in creative writing from the University of Calgary, a law degree from the University of Calgary, and a Master of Laws from McGill University.
 Her short stories and poems have recently been published in filling Station, Fiddlehead and the Humber Literary Review.
-She is a graduate of the Humber Summer Writing Workshop (2017) and is completing the Humber Graduate Certificate Program under Noor Naga (2021).
+She is a graduate of the Humber School for Writers Summer Workshop in Creative Writing (2017) and is completing the Humber graduate certificate program under Noor Naga (2021).
 Her debut novel for children, The Secret Diary of Mona Hasan, is about immigration, menstruation and general tween concerns.
-It releases May 2022 through Penguin Random House.
+It was published in May 2022 through Penguin Random House.

 Currently Krista attends the Humber School for Writers, working with Alissa York on a full-length manuscript.

 Andrea Cameron is a high school English teacher from Brockville, Ontario.
 Her work has appeared in The Fiddlehead Review, Room, and The Antigonish Review.